webix-hub/docs/data/api/ui.dbllist_value_config.md

 value
 =============

-@todo:
-	check

 @short:
-	sets the ids of items initially moved to the list of selected items
+	sets the ids of items that should be initially selected (moved to the right list)

 @type: string|array
 @example: